The Amazing Spider-Man 129: Story

 A new costumed character called the Jackal has appeared and hired a vigilante, the Punisher, to kill Spider-Man.
 Spider-Man, meanwhile, is web-slinging through the city contemplating the recent death of his girlfriend Gwen Stacy; he stops to take some pictures of a robbery and stop it along the way.
 He takes the photos to the Daily Bugle as Peter Parker, where J. Jonah Jameson has a fit that Parker has not been able to get any photos of the Punisher, and that all the competition is snapping up photos of him in action.

 Peter leaves and changes back to Spider-Man, and soon finds himself attacked by the Punisher, who thinks that Spider-Man is a regular crook just like everyone else he kills.
 The vigilante does not have much of an upper hand against Spider-Man, and the Jackal (who was hiding near the battle) decides to attack him.
 When his claws rake the back of Spider-Man's head, the Punisher calls the Jackal on his "unjust" methods of killing Spider-Man.
 Spider-Man manages to get away when he stumbles off the edge of the building they are fighting on, gains control, and swings away.
 When the Jackal and Punisher depart, Spider-Man returns to the scene, collecting the Punisher's weapon that was left behind and seeing that it was made by a company named Reiss Armories.

-As he returns to his apartment, now dressed as Peter Parker, he mends his costume, unaware that his friend Harry Osborn is listening and suspects that Peter may know that he has decided take up the mantle of the Green Goblin after his father.
-While at ESU, Miles Warren has sought out Mary Jane Watson to see if she can pass along an apology to Peter over their brief run-in while he was trying to get help for her when the Vulture had captured her.
+As he returns to his apartment, now dressed as Peter Parker, he mends his costume, unaware that his friend Harry Osborn is listening and suspecting that Peter may know that he has decided to take up the mantle of the Green Goblin after his father.
+While at Empire State University, Miles Warren has sought out Mary Jane Watson to see if she can pass along an apology to Peter over their brief run-in while he was trying to get help for her when the Vulture had captured her.
 At the secret hideout of the Jackal, the Punisher lashes out at the Jackal over their methods of elimination.
 The Punisher leaves to go to the Mechanic, his gun supplier, to resupply.

 This quest brings him to Reiss Armories, where he finds Spider-Man, who just stumbled upon the Mechanic's dead body.
 Believing that Spider-Man was the one who had killed the Mechanic, the Punisher attacks him.
 During their fight, Spider-Man manages to get the upper hand and bind the Punisher.
 He then makes the vigilante see that the Jackal's trademark clawings were the cause of the Mechanic's death.
 Realizing that the Jackal had been manipulating him to do his dirty work and then intended to frame him for murder, the Punisher vows to get revenge against the Jackal and storms out, leaving Spider-Man alone at the crime scene.
 When Spider-Man hears police sirens on their way there, he leaves as well.
 The Jackal, watching on, vows that he will eventually destroy Spider-Man.